 Dr. Hays graduated from medical school at the University of Kentucky in 1982 then pursued residency training at the University of Kentucky, which he completed in 1986.
 At that time he joined the faculty in the Department of Psychiatry.
 In addition to being Board Certified by the American Board of Psychiatry and Neurology, Dr. Hays also is certified in Addiction Medicine, Addiction Psychiatry and Geriatric Psychiatry.
 He completed a Certificate of Medical Management in 1998 and went on to obtain his M.B.A. from the University of Kentucky Gatton School Of Business in May 2001.
 Dr. Hays serves as coinvestigator on numerous ROI grants involving cocaine, methamphetamine, opioids, cannabis, and alcohol.
 Dr. Hays served as Chairman of Psychiatry from 1998-2017.
 He is the Director of Area V of the American Academy of Addiction and is the current President of the American Board of Addiction Medicine (ABAM) and the American College of Academic Addiction Medicine (ACAAM).

-Dr. Sokol is Distinguished Professor of Obstetrics and Gynecology and holds the John M. Malone, Jr. M.D.
-Endowed Chair and Directorship of the C.S.
-Mott Center for Human Growth and Development and the Wayne State University School of Medicine/Detroit Medical Center, where he also served as Department Chair for six years, as well as Dean and Senior Vice President for Medical Affairs for 11 years.
+Dr. Sokol is Emeritus Distinguished Professor in the Departments of Obstetrics and Gynecology and Physiology and Emeritus Dean of the Wayne State University School of Medicine and Adjunct Professor, in the Department of Epidemiology and Biostatistics of the Michigan State University College of Human Medicine.
+At Wayne State he served as Chair of the Departments of ObGyn and of Translational Medicine and as Director of the C.S.
+Mott Center for Human Growth and Development, as well as Senior Vice President for Medical Affairs for the Detroit Medical Center.
 Among other honors, he was elected President of the Society for Maternal-Fetal Medicine, the Central Association of Obstetricians and Gynecologists, the Detroit Medical Academy and the Wayne State University Academy of Scholars.
 He chaired the Liaison Committee for Obstetrics and Gynecology and is Editor-in-Chief of ACOG Update, a monthly CME publication.
 Dr. Sokol has published extensively on the prevention of perinatal brain damage, particularly as it relates to prenatal exposure to alcohol and cocaine.
 His honors include many national research awards, a lifetime achievement award from the Society of Maternal-Fetal Medicine and awards from the Wayne State University School of Medicine student body, alumni and school.
-Dr. Sokol has authored more than 1,300 publications, including 300 referenced papers.
-He serves on four boards of directors of professional theaters, two of which he has chaired, is a vice chair of the board of a medical school, the American University of the Caribbean, and serves on many other boards and committees.
+Dr. Sokol has authored almost 1600 publications, including nearly 400 referenced papers.
+He has served on four boards of directors of professional theaters, one of which he has chaired, three medical school/university boards, one of which he chaired and serves on many other boards and committees.

 Dr. Wunsch received her M.D. degree from the Uniformed Services University School of Medicine and completed residency training in Pediatrics and a fellowship in Addiction Medicine at Virginia Commonwealth University.
 She currently heads an addiction clinic in Blacksburg, VA.
 She has served was an Associate Professor at the University of Kentucky in the Department of Behavioral Sciences and the Center on Drug and Alcohol Research.
 Her clinical and research interests are focused upon rural prescription drug abuse.
 She is a Physician Clinical Support System mentor to doctors across Appalachia providing office-based buprenorphine treatment.